kinoyasu/nmslib/README.md

 * nmslib_vector.addDataPoint() : Added optional parameter to specify "label" integer in Object.
 It is used to indicate level of the datapoint in the index rather than random, in hnsw index.

+* Optimize createIndex() of hnsw, for more stable processing time.

 --------(start original README.md from HERE)--------

 =================